Manual light sensor wiring:

 01. 3 Phase Energy Meter:

-The Meter Which is used for Measuring the Power of 3 Phase supply is known as the 3-phase energy meter.
-A 3-phase Energy meter is a Three-phase 4-wire direct Connected meter that is Used to estimate the electricity on the Three-phase power supply, mostly for residential & commercial use.
-A Three-phase meter helps consumers & utilities in revenue protection.
-It Provides Data Storage and Communication Facilities as well.
-The 3-phase meter is Constructed by Connecting the two single-phase meters through the shaft.
+The Meter Which is used for Measuring the Power of the 3-phase supply is known as the 3-phase energy meter.
+A 3-phase Energy meter is a 3-phase 4-wire direct Connected meter that is Used to estimate the electricity on the Three-phase power supply, mostly for residential & commercial use.
+A 3-phase meter helps consumers & utilities in revenue protection.
+The 3-phase meter is Constructed by Connecting the 2 single-phase meters through the shaft.

 02. TP MCB: